openfoodfacts/openfoodfacts-ai/spellcheck/README.md

 - `metrics.json` : summary of the performances of the model.
 - `detailed_metrics.csv` : CSV containing metrics for each individual item.

-### Review
+## Review predictions

 A CLI tool is available to review model predictions once the test pipeline has been run.
 It takes the path to the experiment folder and an item_id as input.
 It outputs :
 - the original, correct and predicted descriptions with normalization (lowercase, œu->oe,...)
 - the original, correct and predicted ingredients Counter, as they are computed for the metrics
-- some curated ingredients Counters with only relevant ingredients (those appearing in the calculation of precision/recall/loyalty metrics)
+- some curated ingredients Counters with only relevant ingredients (those appearing in the calculation of precision/recall/fidelity metrics)

 See example bellow :